 Interviews with staff found that they have completed the required training and were able to articulate topics presented in the training.
+However, many were not aware of Child Abuse or Elder Abuse Reporting Laws.
 A training was held at roll call on May 10, 2017 and is signed by the staff present that they received information on reporting of child abuse and suspicions of elder abuse and/or elder financial exploitation.